 A stylish candle alternative, this stone gadget can consistently diffuse essential oils for up to three hours.

-Kiehl’s mask will give your face a dewy glow, thanks to its trifecta of oils derived from the Amazon, which means it smells amazing, too.
+Kiehl’s face mask for your skin will give your face a dewy glow, thanks to its trifecta of oils derived from the Amazon, which means it smells amazing, too.

 While you’re at it, slap on this lightweight eye mask, which reduces dark circles and plumps up fine lines.
 Best worn overnight.